fgdcgov/sdi/docs/source/sdiframework/01sdiintroduction.rst

 NSDI – A Place-Based National Framework for Insights, Intelligence and Knowledge

 Our world is increasingly complex and interconnected.
 Humanity is challenged with understanding and adjusting to ever-changing economic, environmental, and social factors.
-Sustainable and innovative solutions depend on reliable information, understanding, and informed decision making.
+Sustainable and innovative solutions depend on reliable information, understanding, and informed decision-making.

 Geographic information is a universal language that helps us intuitively understand and interpret conditions, events, relationships, and patterns.
 It provides key information and context that helps define, influence, and guide our decisions and actions.